digitoimistodude/dude.fi-2017/README.md

 ## Building instructions

-Dude.fi is a personal views of the digital agency Dude, but if for some reason you'd want to contribute, here's the building instructions:
+Dude.fi is a personal view of the digital agency Dude, but if for some reason you'd want to contribute, here's the building instructions:

 1. Clone/fork the repo
 2. Run `composer install`